 These little frogs are cute, but they’re also extremely toxic.
 Mainly inhabiting the rainforests of Central and South America, their vibrant colors are warnings to potential predators that they’re poisonous.
 They are mostly terrestrial, though some individuals were observed 50 m up in trees while transporting tadpoles to tree holes.

 Whether you’re a nature lover, are an avid outdoors woman or man, or just curious about the jungle environment, Samasati provides the perfect backdrop for discovery and wildlife adventure.
-Check out our inclusive packages like our Samasati Signature Package, which includes a jungle/waterfall nature trek guided by Scott McKenzie, our on-site wildlife expert.
+Check out some of our many inclusive packages like our Surf and Yoga Package, or our Private Yoga Retreat.
+If you want to get closer to nature you can check out our Signature Package which includes a jungle/waterfall nature trek guided by Scott McKenzie, our on-site wildlife expert.